JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 The analysis completed falls under the following categories:

 + **Descriptive Analytics:** Current and historical data were used to identify trends and relationships between productivity and investment in key assets and education for a multitude of countries.
-A combination of visual displays, such as run charts and bar-plots were used to confirm that the UK productivity growth has slowed down significantly since the great recession (that is, the period between Dec 2007 - June 2009).
+A combination of visual displays, such as run charts and bar-plots were used to confirm that the UK productivity growth has slowed down significantly since the financial crisis of 2008.
 Colorpleth mapping was also used to compare the GDP share of countries across Europe.

 + **Diagnostic Analytics:** K-means clustering was used to group the UK and several European countries according to their productivity and investment in key assets and education.
 Scatterplots were used to display graphically the outcome of the clustering process and provided insights on the why the UK productivity is lagging behind some other developed economies.